SHOP POLICIES & PRODUCT INFO

 1: ORDERS, SHIPPING & RETURNS

-As of May 2020, I have added e-commerce functionality to the site (still phasing this in).
-In-stock orders are shipped within three business days in most cases (please be aware that this is a one-person business).
+As of November 2022, I have removed e-commerce functionality from this site.
+Please contact me via the form on the Contact page if you are interested in a product that is not available on Etsy or Ravelry.
+In-stock orders are shipped within two business days in most cases (please be aware that this is a one-person business).
 I ship both with UPS and USPS Priority Mail flat-rate boxes with tracking and insurance unless you prefer a different shipping method.
 Products are packaged in plastic bags to prevent moisture damage.
 Shipping cost is additional and will be added in the shopping cart.
 Orders will be combined into the smallest number of boxes for cost effecting shipping.

 If you aren't happy with your yarn or fiber, you may return it for a full refund, less return postage.
 Returns must be in original packaging and in new, unused condition, and must be returned using USPS Priority Mail with tracking and insurance.
 Pattern downloads are not returnable.